 I’m a big fan of visualization!
 In business, in health, in writing goals, etc. If I can close my eyes and picture a full pantry, a healthy fridge, and a hot, healthy meal on the table for my kids to gather around, it inspires me.
-My morning routine includes 10 minutes of meditation.
-Included in my meditation is a quick glance at my calendar, including the meal that will be prepared that night for dinner.
-I picture myself going through the process of preparing that meal, and my kids, JOYFULLY eating that meal!
-Try it!
-If you have no meals on your calendar yet, use that morning meditation to imagine your family eating dinner around the table, and your pantries packed with everything you need to make it happen.
+If you have no meals on your calendar yet, spend a few minutes thinking about how good it feels so have your meal plan done, your groceries bought, and your 5 o’clock dinner hour going smoothly.

-To diminish the overwhelm and just get started, mini-plan, or semi-plan your week!
-If 7 days are too overwhelming, just plan for 3-4 days!
+To diminish the overwhelm and just get started, mini-plan your week!
+If a full week of meals is overwhelming, just plan for 3-4 days.
 The important thing is that you are planning for TOMORROW, whenever tomorrow is.
 We just don’t want it to be 5 pm when you try to decide what to make for dinner.
-By then, it’s too late.
+By then, it’s too late to make dinner without stress.
 Get inspired by small, mini-chunks of planning and stay organized and ahead of the day.

 Print out a meal plan template that allows you to just fill in the blanks.
 It’s much easier than having a blank sheet of paper staring at you.
 A template can help you stay organized and on track, and inspire you to fill it out completely.